palvarezc/b-decay-unbinned-machine-fit/README.md

 ## Roadmap

 * Add real signal values for a_00_l and a_00_r.
-* Investigate whether just aborting non-converging runs is quicker than using the gradient timeline.
-For this to work there will need to be another method of determining when fit has converged.
 * Tune the optimizer better to improve fitting performance and quality.
 * Do large ensemble runs and plot results.
 * Compare physics models.
 Use different signal coefficients and compare P values.